Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 So good.

-But it's not, you're talking about it's a concoction you call dolphin.
+But it's not, you're talking about, it's a concoction you call dolphin?

 Oh, the cocktails, yeah, it's just called dolphin.

-We're not drinking like blended dolphin.
+Yeah, it's not, we're not drinking like blended dolphin.

 No.